jigish/slate/README.md

 #### Modal Key ####

 `modal-key` is any one of the Allowed Keys.
 If using a `modal-key`, pressing that key will cause the Slate menu bar icon to change indicating modal mode is activated. then clicking `key` will activate the binding.
 Modal mode will remain active until `key` has been pressed or `modal-key` is pressed again.
 You may specify multiple bindings with the same `modal-key` as long as `key` is different.
 Also, `modal-key` can accompany a comma or semicolon separated list of modifier keys listed above.
 This will cause that entire keystroke to be considered the modal activation binding.
-For example: `bind 1:f4,ctrl,alt` will result in the modal keystroke being ctrl+alt+f4.
-After pressing that keystroke, modal mode will be activated and pressing 1 after that will activate the binding.
+For example: `bind 1:f4,ctrl,alt` will result in the modal keystroke being `ctrl+alt+f4`.
+After pressing that keystroke, modal mode will be activated and pressing `1` after that will activate the binding.

+##### Modal Toggle Behavior #####

+If you add `:toggle` to the end of a modal binding it will cause that binding to not end the modal mode.
+For example with the binding `1:ctrl,f4`, you press `ctrl+f4` and then press `1` to activate the binding.
+Once that binding is activated, modal mode will end and you have to press `ctrl+f4` again to activate it.
+However, with the binding `1:ctrl,f4:toggle` pressing `ctrl+f4` will toggle modal mode. pressing `1` will activate the binding but not end modal mode.
+To end modal mode, press `ctrl+f4` again or use the config `modalEscapeKey`.

 #### Operation ####